vivaria/edisonrul.ing/README.md

     *   This effect targets a monster in the Graveyard.
 It is negated by "Necrovalley".
     *   The Level change expires in the End Phase.
     *   The Level change no longer applies if "Tragoedia" is flipped face-down / leaves the field.
     *   VS. "Level Eater": If "Level Eater" lowered the Level of "Tragoedia", then "Tragoedia" changed its Level by its (4) effect, "Tragoedia" becomes the target's Level until the End Phase (the effect of "Level Eater" is no longer applied, even after the effect of "Tragoedia" disappears).
-However, if "Tragoedia" changes its Level and later "Level Eater" changes it again: during the End Phase, "Tragoedia's" effect wears off and the change made by "Level Eater" still applies.
+However, if "Tragoedia" changes its Level and later "Level Eater" changes it again: during the End Phase, "Tragoedia"'s effect wears off and the change made by "Level Eater" still applies.

 ## TRANSCENDENT WINGS